The 9 Best Bikes for Heavy Riders (Up to 550 lbs!)

 What is a good bike for an overweight person?

-The Best Bikes for Heavy Riders
+What Are the Best Bikes for Heavy Riders?

 Below, you will find bikes with a weight limit of at least 300 lbs.
 Some of them can even carry up to 550 lbs!

-State Bicycle 4130 ALL-ROAD: Gravel bike with 650b wheels and wide tires with a load capacity of 300lbs
+State Bicycle 4130 ALL-ROAD: Gravel bike with 650b wheels and wide tires with a load capacity of 300lbs.

 State Bicycle 4130 ALL-ROAD